 Phi Alpha Delta (PAD) is a national law fraternity.
 The link above is to the national web site, but there is a PAD undergraduate program at The University of Iowa that is organized and managed entirely by undergraduate prelaw students.

-Directory of American Bar Association approved Paralegal Programs
+American Bar Association Paralegal Career Information and Directory of Approved Programs

 National Association of Legal Assistants

 Contains career and certification information for legal assistants.